Line Drawing: Graphic Squares

 This step can either be fun or frustrating.
 Many kids will go to town creating their lines and patterns, but many won’t.
 Ideas will expire after the second square, so be a good Girl Scout and be prepared.
 Have a plethora of squiggles and patterns available to them.
 You can do this in a couple of ways.
 Either provide them with a handy-dandy handout (obviously this is not my method or it would be included in this post) or run amok and create some of your own patterns on the white board.
 Brainstorm.
 Have fun.
 Create some lousy patterns and some good ones.
 Need not be perfect.

 Tip: Use a waterproof black marker.
 Sharpies are the ideal choice but if such pens aren’t available, use Prismacolor markers.
 Expensive, but are waterproof.
 To avoid the waterproof problem all together, don’t use watercolor paints in Step 3.

-Teachers note: This art project takes longer to complete than you think.
+Note: This art project takes longer to complete than you might expect.
 I allowed two 45-minute sessions for this project and only 25% finished the entire project.
 Many kids didn’t want to complete it becasue it took so much time, so here’s a thought.
 Cut your paper in half.
 I used a 12″ x 18″ piece so reduce it to 9″ x 6″ and you’ll increase your productivity.